Russell's paradox

 Russell also showed that a version of the paradox could be derived in the axiomatic system constructed by the German philosopher and mathematician Gottlob Frege, hence undermining Frege's attempt to reduce mathematics to logic and calling into question the logicist programme.
 Two influential ways of avoiding the paradox were both proposed in 1908: Russell's own type theory and the Zermelo set theory.
 In particular, Zermelo's axioms restricted the unlimited comprehension principle.
 With the additional contributions of Abraham Fraenkel, Zermelo set theory developed into the standard Zermelo–Fraenkel set theory (commonly known as ZFC when including the axiom of choice).
 The main difference between Russell's and Zermelo's solution to the paradox is that Zermelo modified the axioms of set theory while maintaining a standard logical language, while Russell modified the logical language itself.
 The language of ZFC, with the help of Thoralf Skolem, turned out to be that of first-order logic.

-The paradox had already been discovered independently in 1899 by the German mathematician Ernst Zermelo.
+The paradox had already been discovered independently by the German mathematician Ernst Zermelo by 1902, and possibly as early as 1899.
 However, Zermelo did not publish the idea, which remained known only to David Hilbert, Edmund Husserl, and other academics at the University of Göttingen.
-At the end of the 1890s, Georg Cantor – considered the founder of modern set theory – had already realized that his theory would lead to a contradiction, as he told Hilbert and Richard Dedekind by letter.
+Moreover, Zermelo did not regard the emergence of the paradoxes so much as a crisis as he believed that they could be avoided if mathematicians confine themselves to a limited number of established principles (axioms).
+At the end of the 1890s, Georg Cantor – considered the founder of modern set theory – had already realized that his theory would lead to a contradiction (to Cantor's theorem), as he told Hilbert and Richard Dedekind by letter.
+Hilbert also formulated his own paradox, which relied on reasoning similar to Cantor's diagonal argument.
+According to Hilbert, it even initiated Ernst Zermelo's version of Russell's paradox.